It's baseball time ladies and gentlemen!

 Awards

 AL MVP: Mike Trout.
-He will finally get the award he's deserved over the past two seasons, as the Tigers will miss the playoffs, and the voters finally realize that Miggy lacks #TWTW. #TRAID
+He will finally get the award he's deserved over the past two seasons, as the Tigers will miss the playoffs, and the voters finally realize that Miggy lacks #TWTW. #TRAID.

 NL MVP: Joey Votto.
 I pretty much expect him to win this award every year.